kevcangas/spaceship-titanic/readme.md

 The features __PassengerId__ and __Name__ are not functionally to the models implemented, so, they can be erased from the dataset.
 The feature __Cabin__ can be separated in three different new features that are Deck, Num, Side, all this to improve the data.

-All this analysis can be founded in the notebook [dataAnalysis.ipynb](dataAnalysis.ipynb).
+All these analysis can be founded in the notebook [dataAnalysis.ipynb](dataAnalysis.ipynb).

 ### Results